- Photo-eye safety sensors misaligned, blocked, or dirty

 - Door reverses immediately after starting to close

-- Motor runs but door won't move
+- Motor runs but the door won't move

 - Clicking sound but no movement

-- Door closes partway then stops
+- Door closes partway then stops or reverses

-- Works manually but not via app
+- Works from the wall button but not smoothly

 Recognize these?
 Here's what usually causes it.